onlyquake/xonotic-wiki/Music_contributions.markdown

 |[Ribcage 2](http://www.mickrippon.com/temp/ribcage2.ogg|REJECTED|)
 |/1.divVerent|**[Foo hundred and eighty](http://rm.endoftheinternet.org/~xonotic/foo180.ogg) **|NEXT POLL|
 h2.
 Status legend
-** NEED SOURCE: the track needs source files and won’t be considered until source is presented ** NEXT POLL: the track will appear in the next poll ** REJECTED: track was decided to not to be used in Xonotic for now.
-However, a new map using that track, especially if it works very well with it, can possibly bring the track”back to life".
+** NEED SOURCE: the track needs source files and won't be considered until source is presented ** NEXT POLL: the track will appear in the next poll ** REJECTED: track was decided to not to be used in Xonotic for now.
+However, a new map using that track, especially if it works very well with it, can possibly bring the track"back to life".
 ** ACCEPTED: the track is provided on http://www.xonotic.org/mapping/recommended-music-for-maps/ and is just waiting for someone to use it on an official map
 ** ADDED: the track has been added to the git repository